 With a heavy heart, we are sharing an article we published back in 2015 about Jay Austin.
 Jay and his girlfriend Lauren Geoghegan, both 29, quit their jobs a year ago to bike around the globe.
 On Sunday, July 29, they were killed in an attack in Tajikistan.

-This is the story of Jay Austin, the owner and designer of a tiny house that sits at Boneyard Studios.
-If you are in the DC area, I'd encourage you to stop by and tour the house Jay has lived in the past three years.
+This is the story of Jay Austin, the owner and designer of a tiny house that used to reside at Boneyard Studios.

 Square Feet: 145

 That number doesn't include the outdoor porch, lofted bed, or roof, all of which have plenty of room for sitting around.